ClusterFluxMC/extension/explainme.md

 - when enabled, axolotls cycle through the variants when named "soup" or "Soup"

 ### rightClickHarvest
-- Harvest crops with right click
+- harvest crops with right click

+### infinityArrowCount
+- amount of arrows needed for infinity to work

 ## Commands:
 ### hotbar, hb